kkaori146/Project_-Times_Table/README.md

-Program that calculates the times tables of any number.
+Program that calculates the times tables for any number.

 Tag: HTML5, CSS3, JavaScript.